MicrosoftContentModerator/PhotoDNA-QuickStarts/README.md

-## Photo DNA Quick Start Guide ##
+## Photo DNA Quick Start Guide for AWS ##

-This document will guide you through the steps to set up Photo DNA Monitoring for your won existing S3 buckets.
+This document will guide you through the steps to set up Photo DNA Monitoring for your own existing S3 buckets.
 Before you start, visit [the Photo DNA home page](https://myphotodna.microsoftmoderator.com/) and create a subscription.

 **1)**	Click ![https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=PhotoDNAMonitorStackTempalte&templateURL=https://s3-us-west-2.amazonaws.com/allyislambdafunctionsbucket/PhotoDNAMonitorStackTemplate.template](https://dmhnzl5mp9mj6.cloudfront.net/application-management_awsblog/images/cloudformation-launch-stack.png) to be navigated to your AWS accounts CloudFormation page using our CloudFormation Template.
 You will be navigate automatically to this page once you have logged in: